Entry requirements (children's nursing)

-Typically you'll need a minimum of five GCSEs at grade 4/C or above (possibly in English language or literature and a science subject), plus two A-levels or equivalent level 3 qualifications.
+Typically you'll need a minimum of five GCSEs at grade 4/C or above (possibly in English language or literature and a science subject), plus two A-levels or equivalent level 3 qualifications, such as a T level or BTEC.
 Some universities may ask for three A-levels or equivalent.

 If you already have a degree, you might be able to study for a postgraduate qualification through an accelerated programme.